MS-CHAP: Versions

+Applications

 MS-CHAP is used as one authentication option in Microsoft's implementation of the PPTP protocol for virtual private networks.
 It is also used as an authentication option with RADIUS servers which are used with IEEE 802.1X (e.g., WiFi security using the WPA-Enterprise protocol).
 It is further used as the main authentication option of the Protected Extensible Authentication Protocol (PEAP).